JavaScript Source Maps

 Stack traces are not resolved:

-• Verify that sourcemaps.disabled is not true in your configuration.
+• Verify sourcemaps.disabled is not true in your configuration.

-• Check that spans have telemetry.sdk.language = webjs.
+• Confirm spans have telemetry.sdk.language = webjs.
 This is set automatically by the OpenTelemetry Browser SDK.

-• Ensure the exception.stacktrace attribute is present on error spans.
+• Ensure exception.stacktrace is present on error spans.

 Uploaded maps are not applied:

-• The minified_url must exactly match the URL in the stack trace.
+• minified_url must exactly match the URL in the stack trace.

-• If using service_name or service_version, these must match the service.name and service.version resource attributes on the span.
+• If using service_name or service_version, they must match the service.name and service.version resource attributes on the span.

 • Verify the upload succeeded by listing source maps for the project.